Oaths of Office

 "The duty imposed upon him [the president] to take care that the laws be faithfully executed, follows out the strong injunctions of his oath of office, that he will 'preserve, protect, and defend the Constitution.'
 The great object of the executive department is to accomplish this purpose; and without it, be the form of government whatever it may, it will be utterly worthless for offence or defense; for the redress of grievances or the protection of rights; for the happiness, or good order, or safety of the people."

 - Joseph Story, (1851).
 “Commentaries on the constitution of the United States”

-In the following gallery, you will see oaths from all sectors of society, including school boards, police departments, fire departments, emergency medical services, human resource organizations, and elected officials.
-The commonality of an oath of office across differing positions underscores the country's understanding that a public position is not one to be taken lightly, but with the utmost seriousness and dedication.
-Without oaths, our understanding of what it means to serve the people risks decay and ultimately non-existence.
+In this gallery, you will see oaths from all sectors of society, including school boards, police departments, fire departments, emergency medical services, human resource organizations, and elected office.
+The similarities of oaths of office across different positions underscores the common understanding that a public position is not to be taken lightly, but with the utmost seriousness and dedication.
+Oaths underscore what it means to serve the people.